 I closed the weekend out with a solo walk during Sunday’s golden hour.
 The sun was just beginning to set, the birds were chirping, the frogs were croaking, and these ladies were rustling in the grass beside the trail.
-It was a moment for the books until one of them started following me.
-Yikes!
+It was one for the books!

 Before my safari, I grilled us a nice dinner of marinated chicken and my famous Seasoned Broiled Potatoes.
 Say hello to your new summer side dish staple!

 I first shared this “recipe” (a term I’m using very loosely here) on the blog in 2011, and it was a runaway hit on Pinterest almost immediately.
 I didn’t understand, but I also did.
 This simple side dish is a no-brainer – cooked potatoes are slathered with butter, sprinkled with seasoned salt and parmesan cheese, and then broiled.
 Ridiculously easy yet unbelievably yummy.
 The butter soaks into the crevices so the skin get nice and crispy under the broiler, while the combination of seasoned salt (try my homemade recipe – it’s just 4 ingredients!) and browned parmesan cheese on top is crazy addicting.

 Because the potatoes are broiled, the dish is great to make any time of year, but we tend to make these seasoned broiled potato halves mostly during grilling season for some reason.
 Crispy, sizzling, buttery, and cheesy – they would make a fine addition to any dinner plate!